Schossi/CityBuilderWeb/_pages/manual/howto/two.md

 ## Map

 * Place the [Manual Assets][1] inside your Assets folder
 * Open the Tile Palette Tab found in Windows/2D
+(install '2D Tilemap Editor' from Package Manager if the window is missing)
   * Make sure your active Tilemap is 'Ground' and your Palette is 'HTPalette'
   * Draw your map inside the guide lines of the map(turn on gizmos if you cant see it)